tikv/tikv/.github/pull_request_template.md

 - Misc (other changes)

 ###  How is the PR tested?
-Pick some of the following tests which be tested
+Please select the tests that you ran to verify your changes:
 - Unit test
 - Integration test
 - Manual test (add detailed scripts or steps below)